lesterlxy/JDE_notebooks/README.md

 # About

-Jupyter notebooks from the JDE course by generation.
-Includes my own personal annotations.
+Jupyter notebooks from the JDE course by Generation (with my annotations), and some of my own personal practice notebooks.